equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 ### Marginal distributions hide high-dimensional information

 Summary statistics like the expected value summarize information by collapsing many samples to a single value.
-One remedy is to plot and inspect all samples with a histogram.
+To inspect the distribution, we can plot all the samples with a histogram.

 However, histograms do not tell us anything about high dimensional phenomena such as correlations or other structure.
-The figure below shows three data set with identical marginals (therefore also identical summary statistics: mean, standard deviation, etc.).
+The figure below shows three data set with identical marginals (therefore also identical summary statistics: mean, standard deviation, etc.), but very different joint distributions.

 ![](identical_marginals.png)

-Plotting only reveals relationships in one dimension and two dimensions.
+Plotting only reveals relationships in one or two dimensions.
-In high dimensions it is hard to study the relationships between variables.
-This means that high-dimensional relationships can be hard to understand when looking at variables one-at-a-time, or even two-at-a-time.
+High-dimensional relationships can be hard to understand when looking at variables one-at-a-time, or even two-at-a-time.

 ## The ensemble smoother